MHC Life: Jevan Neilan

 Tell us a bit about you and your career journey to MHC – what inspired you to get into this career?

-This year marks my 10th year in Mason Hayes & Curran LLP, beginning at the firm as an intern in the summer of 2010 and starting full-time just days after my last FE-1 exam.
+This is my 11th year in Mason Hayes & Curran LLP, beginning at the firm as an intern in the summer of 2010 and starting full-time just days after my last FE-1 exam.
 However, it wasn’t always clear that law would be my career path.

 Having been interested in maths, science and art as a secondary schooler, law might seem like it was an unusual pursuit.
 I toyed with the idea of various other careers paths, including architecture, and automotive engineering and design.
 Ultimately, though, it’s unsurprising that I ended up in law, given that I come from a relatively long line of lawyers!